 Other Useful Things to Add to the City Life

 As much as we’d like to force things to be a part of life, especially the city life, there are just some things that won’t seamlessly mesh into your daily routine.

 We accept that, and we acknowledge it wholeheartedly.
 Hey, we’re not going to force anything that feels unnatural to you.

 Having said that, here are some things you can consider adding to your urban survival lifestyle that is highly useful, though you do have to go a few extra miles to incorporate them:

 Podcasts, online music stores…with everything going digital, does anyone even use radios nowadays?

 It might come as a shock to some, but yes, some people still use radios for communication and as listening devices.
 We like to think of those people as truly cultured individuals and top-notch preppers.

 When SHTF, the last thing you’re going to rely on is your phone, especially when the lines go down.
 If there’s something significant going on, something catastrophic, call-flooded lines will overwhelm emergency personnel.
-Dialing your loved ones’ numbers over and over again is going to waste precious time.
+Dialing your loved ones’ numbers over and over again will only waste precious time.